MicrosoftDocs/Viva/Viva/glint/start/viva-glint-tenant-provision.md

 ---
 title: Set up a Microsoft Viva Glint tenant
-description: When a new customer purchases Viva Glint or Viva Suite, they are entitled to the Viva Glint product, and tenant provisioning should occur within days. ms.author: SarahBerg
+description: When a new customer purchases Viva Glint or Viva Suite, they're entitled to the Viva Glint product, and tenant provisioning should occur within days. ms.author: SarahBerg
 author: SarahAnneBerg
 manager: pamgreen